antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     ./run_ind_baryc_pre.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

 This step is the longest of the whole process and may take several minutes (until hours on some personal computers).
-However the barycenter selection is stored and can be always used for other tests based on the same magnitude binning and scaling relationship selection over the same mesh discretization.
+However, once it is run, the barycenter selection is stored and can be always used for other tests based on the same magnitude binning and scaling relationship selection over the same mesh discretization.

 # 3 - Rupture areas and slip distributions